alex-53-8/golang-sample-application/ARTICLE.md

 ```

-It is completely different in Golang - the language itself does not offer anything similar to bytecode manipulatio as Java offers OOB.
+It is completely different in Golang - the language itself does not offer anything similar to bytecode manipulation as Java offers OOB.
 Usual approach in Golang is to use interfaces and supply one implementation with business logic and another mocked.

 ```go
 // basic interface